 So are you still wondering about investing in your photos?
 I will show you a few brands that make their product shots look amazing.

-Urban Outfitters is one brand that takes time on their product images.
-They displayed a place where the shoes can be worn and provide high quality product shots.
+Urban Outfitters is one brand that takes time on its product images.
+They displayed a place where the shoes can be worn and provided high-quality product shots.
 This shows the intricate details of the shoes and textures in action.

-Fenty Beauty is a brand that shows how the product will look on its customers.
+Fenty Beauty is a brand that shows how the product will look to its customers.
 The product shots displayed are clean and sharp.
 It has its main focus on the Lip and Mini Eye Set.
-It’s the next best thing to letting their customers try out their product in store.
+It’s the next best thing to letting their customers try out their product in-store.

 Credibility And Social Proof

 Add social proof!
-It is important to have a review section on your product page this allows customers to let their voice be heard to other consumers.
+It is important to have a review section on your product page this allows customers to let their voices be heard by other consumers.
 Adding this social proof creates credibility and builds consumer trust.

 Here is an example of a review section on a pair of jeans from the company Urban Outfitters.
 It is simple and straight to the point.

 Create a brand identity for your business that will allow customers to think of your brand when they see certain elements such as design, colors, or your logo.
 Let’s use a popular brand as an example such as Pepsi.
 When you think of Pepsi you remember their logo colors are blue, red, and white.
 You can also remember its minimalistic name on the front of the can.